9. File Uploads and Document Processing¶

 Verifying everything is wired up¶

-# Round-trip: upload through the gateway and confirm the chip path
+Round-trip test -- upload through the gateway and confirm the full path works.
+First, look up the gateway route:

 If any layer rejects, the error surfaces with a JSON message — read the status code first, then the body.
 The most common gotchas are gateway/agent allowlist mismatches and forgotten PVCs eating uploaded files on pod restart.